agilecustoms/release/README.md

 And also there is a PAT (Personal Access Token) with permission to bypass branch protection rule stored in repo secret `GH_TOKEN`
 - latest tag is `v1.2.3`

-Act:
+Scenario:
 - developer made a feature branch and a commit with message `feat: new-feature` (alternatively use input [version-bump](./docs/features/version-generation.md#version-bump) for default minor/patch bump)
 - the developer created and merged a PR which triggered a `Release` workflow
-- build steps (omitted) outcome: all files to be uploaded to S3 are placed in `./s3` directory
+- build steps (omitted) produced a directory `./s3` with files that need to be released to S3

 The action will:
 - generate a new version `v1.3.0`